landonturner/lturner.net/source/blog/thotcon-0xA.md

 ```

 The ctf organizers thought that it was hysterical that we destroyed the puzzle.
-Once we recreated the it again, we used the thotcon program to flipit.
-There was a black
+Once we recreated it again, we used the thotcon program to flipit.
+There was a
-light in the room because we could see a faint QR code on the back.
-It was glow in the dark paint.
+black light in the room because we could see a faint QR code on the back.
+It
+was glowing in the dark paint.

 ![qr](/images/qrglow.jpg)